Cinnamon Star Cookie Recipe – German Zimtsterne Recipe

 • Gather the dough scraps... add some new dough to it... and roll again.
 Keep going until the dough is used up.

-• Clip the corner of the baggie containing the bit of meringue and pipe it onto the cookies.
+• When your tray is full, clip the corner of the baggie containing the bit of meringue and pipe it onto the cookies.
 Don't let it drip over the side.

 • Bake for 15 minutes.